DevoInc/genesys-icons/README.md

 # genesys-icons

-Genesys Icons is an icon library used by Devo products; developed and maintend by the QuVis team.
+Genesys Icons is an icon library used by Devo products; developed and maintained by the QuVis team.

 You could use this package for components or for icon font.

 ## Documentation

-The oficial documentation is available [here](TODO).
+The official documentation is available [here](TODO).

 ## Changelog